Video Games & E-Sports: 2023 Valuation Multiples

 Video games have been around for at least three decades and have become as prevalent as any other form of entertainment across almost any demographic.
 The sector has amassed billions of fans, not just among players but viewers as well, with the largest E-Sport events reaching viewership numbers in the millions.

-Different research firms estimate the global gaming market size between $200bn and $230bn in 2021, and the sector is expected to grow to nearly $550bn by 2028.
-While the E-Sports sectors is still in its infancy, gaining just over $1.25bn in revenues last year, it is growing at a fast pace and is expected to more than double within the next four years.
+Fortune Market Insights estimates the global gaming market size to be around $250bn in 2021, and the sector is expected to grow to nearly $665bn by 2030.
+While the E-Sports sectors is still in its infancy, gaining just short $1.4bn in revenues last year, it is growing at a fast pace and is expected to more than double within the next four years.

 This data shows just how mature the sector has become since its early days of targeting only a niche, tech-savvy audience.
 The modern video game industry has branched out into many sub-sectors and reached a global audience irrespective of age and lifestyle, but this growth inevitably brought many changes and trends to the space.